Home » Penguin: Extremes of Chile

 After a short drive to Puerto Montt, a 2 hour flight takes you south to Punta Arenas.
 On a clear day you have views of the southern icecap, its fjords, volcanoes and glaciers.
 Approaching the city you fly over the rust brown Patagonian steppes, pitted with small lagoons, stretching out towards the Straits of Magellan.
 On the other side of the water rise the mountains of the windswept island of Tierra del Fuego.

 From here we drive towards the Torres del Paine National Park in a private bus, taking in the mesmeric views and diverse wildlife that you pass along the way.
-You spend 3 nights in Rio Serrano area in a top quality hotel at the gateway to the park with views of the towering, granite massif.
+You spend 3 nights in the Rio Serrano sector based at a cosy lodge with a fantastic location in the heart of the magnificent scenery.